-Historic England Policy MS-5: Sites for the provision of Purbeck Stone DMSP386 All proposals for the development of these allocations will quantify the extent of all relevant development considerations, including those set out in Appendix A, and demonstrate that any adverse impacts will be mitigated to the satisfaction of the Mineral Planning Authority.
-This policy test in Policy MS5 does not appear to reflect the adopted Minerals Strategy or national policy, guidance or legislation.
-Perhaps the policy might refer to other relevant considerations to be observed in the Dorset Minerals Strategy?
-Policy MS5 refers to a limited number of factors to be considered to enable development to be permitted.
-It is unclear why this this is the case and why only natural environment considerations are emphasised.
-The evidence base highlights the sensitivity of these sites in relation to historic landscapes and individual heritage assets and their settings.
-As a consequence Policy MS5 fails to reflect the adopted Minerals Strategy and its agreed suite of Development Management policies - the criteria to be met to permit development.
-Historic England (formerly English Heritage) is anxious to ensure local and national policy is applied and legislative obligations are met.
-Comment Historic England Policy MS-5: Sites for the provision of Purbeck Stone DMSP387 All proposed Sites for the provision of Purbeck Stone: The Site Assessments and Sustainability Appraisal highlight the critical heritage considerations to be met to satisfy the Minerals Strategy and its development management policies.
-Could these matters be précised and their source cross referenced in the Development Considerations section in the Appendix?
-Comment Worth Matravers Parish Council Policy MS-5: Sites for the provision of Purbeck Stone DMSP468 The Parish Council would respond with new comments and reinforce the comments it did previously make to DCC on the previous editions of the DCC Minerals Policy and Sites Plan as follows 1.0 In Worth Matravers there are concerns that DCC is acting as a Minerals Sites Licensing Authority rather than fulfilling its responsibility as a Planning Authority for controlling proposed development in the Dorset Area of Outstanding Natural Beauty.
+Respondent Section of Document Responded To Response Agree?
+Disagree?
+Comment?
+Mii Purbeck Stone The Parish Council would respond with new comments and reinforce the comments it did previously make to DCC on the previous editions of the DCC Minerals Policy and Sites Plan as follows Worth Matravers Parish Council Policy MS-5: Sites for the provision of Policy MS-5: Sites for the provision 1.0 In Worth Matravers there are concerns that DCC is acting as a Minerals Sites Licensing Authority rather than fulfilling its responsibility as a Planning Authority for controlling proposed development in the Dorset Area of Outstanding Natural Beauty.
 The AONB covers all the proposed extraction sites in the Worth Matravers parish.
 At every stage of the DCCMP process managing and controlling the various impacts of proposals for prospective stone extraction sites have to date been given insufficient priority.
-This is in a area where officially the highest level of protection against development outside the National Parks should be given by all Planning Authorities.
+This is in an area where officially the highest level of protection against development outside the National Parks should be given by all Planning Authorities.
 1.1 There have been substantial changes in the impact on the environment of the current minerals extraction methods compared with historic underground Purbeck Stone and other mining operations in Worth Matravers which are Prayed in Aid of the new industrial operations.
 The current and proposed Open Cast mining methods using noisy and major machine operation techniques have previously blighted many other sites in the UK and across the world and are much more rigorously controlled elsewhere .
 Constant complaints are raised with the PC that DCC does not implement the level of control and enforcement which operators of minerals extraction sites have acknowledged they have faced across the rest of the UK.
-1.2 The PC is concerned about the quality of the consultation and would first request a consistency and accuracy of labelling of proposed extraction sites PK08, PK15, PK 19 and PK 21 all of which are located in WM in the Gallows Gore vicinity .
-The PC would ask that all are accurately labelled firstly as in Worth Matravers (WMPC) PK 19 Broadmead Field, Langton Matravers (WMPC) PK 21 Gallows Gore Harmans Cross (Langton Matravers PC).
-1.3 This is especially important as a Disagree
+Disagree Your co Plannir input.
+As the emerge Purbeck Stone 1.2 The PC is concerned about the quality of the consultation and would first request a consistency and accuracy of labelling of proposed extraction sites which are physically located in the WM parish.
+There are four proposed Purbeck Stone extraction sites PK08, PK15, PK 19 and PK 21 all of which are located in WM in the Gallows Gore vicinity .The PC would ask that all are accurately labelled firstly as in Worth Matravers PC and the location accurately described as Gallows Gore .
+At present they are labelled in the DCC document as either PK 08 Quarr Farm, Harmans Cross(WMPC) PK15 Downs Quarry, Langton Matravers (WMPC) PK 19 Broadmead Field, Langton Matravers (WMPC) PK 21 Gallows Gore Harmans Cross (Langton Matravers PC) .
+1.3 This is especially important as accurately recognising the locality of the proposed sites would confirm that the Planning Authority, DCC, may appreciate there are potential issues of the proposed sites. conside will be cumulative impact on the Gallows Gore area residents in the vicinity of the proposed sites .
+This should presume against approval or consent for concurrent operations on any of the existing and PK 08, PK15, PK 19 and PK21 sites in this plan period.
+1.4 The PC is aware that employment issues can have a priority as well as the need for sufficient stone to be available for industry and commercial needs.
+It supports responsible quarrying operations which do not impact adversely on local residents or on the wider comments are noted and the Mineral ning Authority is grateful for the level of he Draft Mineral Sites Plan continues to orge, all these comments will be taken into sideration and where appropriate the Plan be amended.